EXPERIENCE

 Mission on the Mountain

 As Irish immigrants began to call Rideau Lakes home, travelling priests provided religious services to the community.
 The first Catholic church in the township was built off of Parish Road in 1840 on land donated by an immigrant hailing from Northern Ireland.
 The log structure became known as the Mission on the Mountain.
 Now, surrounded by serene evergreen forest, a large stone cross stands at the site to commemorate the church, associated school and its Irish heritage.
+Sit on the bench and quietly ponder the heritage here.

 Mission on the Mountain 1Photos by Rosanne Lake